swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 These connectors are polarized - both ends of the connector have small ribs.
 They differ from 4-pin PC-style PWM fans which have a 3+1 keying (see [Molex 47054-1000](https://www.molex.com/en-us/products/part-detail/470541000)).

-Electrically, both PC- and HP-style are compatible and the signals are compatible and in the same order: Ground, +12VDC, RPM sense, PWM control.
+Electrically, PC- and HP-style signals are compatible and are in the same order: Ground, +12 VDC, RPM Sense, PWM Control.

 If you want to connect a PC-style PWM fan to an HP-style motherboard header, you need to modify the connector.
 You can do this either by shaving the middle key